gitfilix/hackaton2/README.md

 # hackaton2
-hackaton2 play with native app with ruben
+hackaton2: play with native app with Ruben
+- lets initialise a simple boilderplate with next.js